PepeDuke/Duck/README.md

 {
   loop.foo()
 }
-for -loop : loops {      // <-- reverse for each loop in loops  -- prefered if removing elements if loop.PendingDestroy // if some variable is true loops -= loop        // <-- removes this element
+for -loop : loops {      // <-- reverse for each loop in loops  -- preferred if removing elements if loop.PendingDestroy // if some variable is true loops -= loop        // <-- removes this element
 }